NEOS (Austria): Leadership changes of 2018–2019

-On 7 May 2018, Matthias Strolz unexpectedly announced that he would resign as NEOS chairman at the end of June 2018, and resign from the National Council in autumn.
+On 7 May 2018, Matthias Strolz unexpectedly announced that he would resign as NEOS chairman at the end of June 2018 and resign from the National Council in athe utumn.
 At a party meeting on 23 June 2018, federal deputy leader and Vienna branch chairwoman Beate Meinl-Reisinger was elected Strolz's successor with 94.8% of votes.
 After her election, she emphasised her commitment to human rights, pro-Europeanism, consensus-seeking, and opposition to authoritarianism, politicisation of civil society, and political polarisation.
 Nikolaus Scherak and Sepp Schellhorn were elected as the party's new deputy leaders.
 After his resignation, Meinl-Reisinger took Strolz's seat in the National Council and became the party's parliamentary leader.

 In March 2019, NEOS announced that former Greens managing director Robert Luschnik would take over as federal managing director in July.

 In the 2019 European elections, NEOS ran under the name "NEOS – The New Europe".
 Their top candidate was National Council deputy Claudia Gamon.
 NEOS won 8.44% of votes cast, retaining their single MEP.
 The party gained 90,000 votes compared to 2014, but due to dramatically increased turnout, only experienced a 0.30% increase in vote share.